 On the other hand, HostGator offers the following shared hosting plans that also describe the number of domains or websites you can host:

 HostGator provides just single domain hosting in its basic Hatchling Plan, which is priced at $2.75/month.

 Winner: Namecheap – as it offers more number of domains with its basic plan, which is also affordably priced as compared to HostGator.
 Adding to that, you get with Namecheap a free domain privacy protection for your domain.

 When it comes to Namecheap’s server technology, many software versions are used on their servers.
 These include Apache, PHP, Perl, HTTP/2, cPanel, CodeGuard, Git, Node.js, MariaDB, Rails, Python, Ruby, ZendGuard Loader, and others.
 Bringing together the power of multiple modern technologies, Namecheap ensures an improved hosting experience, faster uptime, superior speed, and enhanced website performance.

 On the other hand, HostGator shared web hosting plans are powered by CentOS Linux x86.
 Windows shared web hosting accounts by HostGator run on Windows Server 2008 – 2012 R2.
 Both are powerful technologies that promise high website performance and speed, improved security, and minimum downtime.

-Winner: Both Namecheap and HostGator shared hosting plans run on powerful server technologies that ensure an improved overall experience.
+Winner: Both Namecheap vs HostGator shared hosting plans run on powerful server technologies that ensure an improved overall experience.

 For all websites, it is of utmost importance to be “up” a majority of the time.
 And therefore, server uptime is one of the most vital factors to consider when choosing a hosting service.